 Prior to his appointment Tim was a Herbert Smith Fellow at the University of Warwick (2011 – 2015), where he also completed his PhD in 2015.
 Tim was awarded the LLM in Commercial Law in 2011 from the University of Sheffield, where he also completed the LPC (2010) and his LLB (Hons.)
 (European, International and Comparative Law).

-Tim is the winner of the WATEPGR (Warwick Award for Teaching Excellence) of 2014 and was nominated in the University of Exeter Guild Awards for the 'most supportive staff member' and 'best lecturer' award in 2017 and 2018.
+Tim is the winner of the WATEPGR (Warwick Award for Teaching Excellence) of 2014 and was nominated in the University of Exeter Guild Awards for the 'most supportive staff member', 'best lecturer' & 'best supervisor' award in 2017, 2018, 2020.
 He has received the Exeter Gold above and beyond award for his contribution to the department.

 Tim’s research interests lie in the area of comparative (European) contract law.
 He is currently working on a book titled ‘the underlying philosophies of German and English contract law’, looking at the values that have shaped judgments, leading to cases with differing outcomes.

 Tim’s broad research interests lie in the areas of:

 - Contract and Commercial Law (in particular the areas of ‘mistake’ and pre-contractual liability)

 - Comparative European Contract Law (German and French contract law)